 - Or create a new document and then link the data to it.

-- After choosing any one of the above option.
+- After choosing any one of the above options.
 Tap to the OK button.

 After performing the above step you will see Word document along with the mail merge pane Mailings tab will open on your PC screen.